Chigasaki: Climate

-The city has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+The city has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Chigasaki is 15.9 °C. The average annual rainfall is 1872 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 °C, and lowest in January, at around 6.4 °C.

 Demographics

-Per Japanese census data, the population of the city grew steadily for over seventy years.
+Per Japanese census data, the population of the city grew rapidly during the late 20th century and has grown at a slower rate in the 21st.

 History

 The city has been inhabited since prehistoric times.
 The area was largely pasture and farmland well into the Edo period.
 The Tōkaidō connecting Edo with Kyoto passed through what is now Chigasaki, without a post station.
 A large part of the area was the tenryō territory in Sagami Province controlled directly by the Tokugawa Shogunate through the Edo period, though other parts were administered by small clans including the Ōoka clan, which is renowned for its descendant Ōoka Tadasuke.
 After the start of the Meiji period, the Tōkaidō Main Line railway connected Chigasaki Station with Tokyo and Osaka in 1898, which spurred the development of the area.
 Chigasaki village in Kōza District, Kanagawa Prefecture became Chigasaki town in 1908.
 In 1921, the Sagami Line railway connected Chigasaki with Hashimoto to the north.
 Chigasaki became a city on October 1, 1947.
 On April 1, 2003, the population of Chigasaki exceeded 200,000 and it became a special city with increased local autonomy.
 On October 24, 2014, Chigasaki agreed with Honolulu to establish the sister city relationship.